- Forms and Links

 We wish to recruit students with the very best academic merit, potential and motivation, and welcome applications by all suitably qualified prospective students from different backgrounds.
 For international applicants, the admission decision is based on written documents, we usually do not hold interviews/ admission exams.
 The documents have to be submitted to the Office of Academic Affairs, but will be reviewed by the DIM admission committee which carefully considers each application on an individual basis.

 How to apply?

-Admission to the Doctoral Program in Industrial Management is possible both in the fall and in the spring term, please refer to the NTUST Academic Calendar for the admission deadlines.
-Detailed information on the application process, fee payments etc is offered by the Office of Academic Affairs.
-Once you have received your Letter of Admission, the Office of International Affairs will assist with the enrollment process and getting settled at Taiwan Tech.
-The OIA also provides information on scholarship and funding.
+Admission to the Master's program in Industrial Management is possible both in the fall and in the spring term, please refer to the NTUST Academic Calendar for the admission deadlines.
+Detailed information on the application process, fee payments etc. is offered by the Office of Academic Affairs.
+Once you have received your Letter of Admission, the Office of International Affairs will assist with enrollment and getting settled at Taiwan Tech.

 What do I need?
 Application Checklist